MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 \\]

 ???
-- Again, in my experience it's good to use averages over a moderately long window like 1-5 minutes.
+- Again, in my experience it’s good to use averages over a moderately long window like 1-5 minutes.
 - You want to end up with dozens to hundreds of data points.

 ---